 The sampling was done according to the descriptions in the Submanual on deposition on ICP Forests Level 2 plots (ICP Forest Expert Panel on Deposition, 1994, updated 06/1999) and data was handled according to the Basic documents for the implementation of the intensive monitoring programme of forest ecosystems in Europe (EC, VI/3908/95-EN).
 An extensive description of the methods is given in the Data Accompanying Report on Deposition Monitoring as available at the FIMCI data centre (Alterra, Wageningen) and as appendix A in Erisman et. al. (1997).
-Bulk deposition (open field measurements) were only made at plot 106.
+Bulk deposition (open field measurements) was only made at plot 106.
 For all other locations bulk precipitation was obtained from wet-only measurements made by RIVM at the sites indicated in Table 1.
-The data from the Air Quality Monitoring Network were kindly being made available by RIVM (RIVM, 1999; 2000).
+The data from the Air Quality Monitoring Network for the years until 2001 were kindly being made available by RIVM (RIVM, 1999; 2000).
+For 2001 the RIVM data were not yet available, an estimate is made of the wet deposition for these years.
 Open field precipitation is measured as two-weekly averages, which are combined in the lab to obtain monthly samples.

 At each plot 10 gutters in two parallel lines with 5 collectors each at distances of 1 - 2 m were installed.
-The gutters are 4 m long and have a collecting area of about 400 cm2.
-They are placed with an angle of 150°, about 1.5 m above the surface.
+The gutters are 4 m long and have a collecting area of about 400 cm.
+They are placed with an angle of $150^{\circ}$ , about 1.5 m above the surface.
 Sample bottles were placed below the surface and CHCl3 was added as a preservative.
 The samples were kept in the dark at temperatures between 4 and 8 °C. Sample bottles were collected two-weekly and the gutters were rinsed with demi-water.
 Five samples were combined into one sample.
 Weekly samples were combined in the lab to obtain monthly samples.

 In the lab the monthly sample was split, one half was acidified with HNO3 to pH 1 for analyses of metals.
 These were determined by ionic chromatography by atomic absorption spectroscopy (ICP-AES).
 Ions determined were: K, Ca, Mg, Na, Al, Mn and Fe.
-The other sample was used to determine conductivity, pH (potentiometric), Cl, NO3, SO4 by ionic chromatography, N{total} by Kjeldahl analysis and NH4 by Flow Injection Analysis, FIA/conductivity.
+The other sample was used to determine conductivity, pH (potentiometric), Cl, NO3, SO4 by ionic chromatography, Ntotal by Kjeldahl analysis and NH4 by Flow Injection Analysis, FIA/conductivity.
 Before sending the data to FIMCI data checks were performed, as described in de Vries et. al., (1999) and outlined in the next paragraph.